got started in November 2004. We're a voluntary non-profit community website, started by a resident of Roxbury Township, New Jersey.

 Our theme is the history of our Township.
 We add more info

-to this site several times a year, and keep the Ledgewood Historical Park
+to this site several times a year, we work hand-in-hand with the Roxbury

 schedule updated.
 We're always ready to post info & images others have